pedersen-fisheries-lab/sspm/cran-comments.md

 - return value field added where missing

 Concerning examples wrapped in dontrun: some examples wrapped in dontrun were unwrapped.
-Some were wrapped in donttest if they are early in the package functions pipeline but lengthy to run.
-Some were left as dontrun for either of two reasons: 1. some are internal functions which are not meant to be ran by users, 2. most are due to the fact that this is a workflow-based package, and each step requires all previous steps to be ran: this creates very large, very heavy and hard to understand examples.
-Instead, we have written lots of tests and have a vignette that explain the whole workflow.
-I'd like to add that many users interpret the "not run" comment more as "has not been run" instead of "do not run".
-In our workflow based package, this should make sense to leave a lot of the examples wrapped in dontrun, with the tests to provide coverage and vignettes to show how to run the pipeline.
+Some were left as dontrun for either of two reasons:

+  1. Some are internal functions which are not meant to be ran by users

+  2. Most are due to the fact that this is a workflow-based package, in which each step build upon the previous one.
+Each step requires all previous steps to be run.
+This lead to examples that reproduce the entire workflow each time, and therefore even if wrapped in donttest, are very lengthy and costly when checked by CRAN.
+Even without those examples being run, we have a very high test coverage percentage.The vignette provides education as to how to run the workflow, and the examples are more there to illustrate usage.
+I'd like to add that many users interpret the "# Not run:" comment more as "has not been run" instead of "do not run".
+Therefore in our case, it should make sense to leave a lot of the examples wrapped in dontrun, with the tests and vignettes to complete the picture of usage.